 There was the deep and invigorating sunset.
 Its brightness is breathtaking, and its moments are like those of rare moments in our lives.
 The ones that color the pages of our own story.
 The ones that give us vitality and passion and fun.

 There were the erupting storm clouds.
 Their deep black and gray almost sucked the breath from my lungs.
 I never knew staring down a cloud could be intimidating – but it was – and served as a reminder of life’s moments of destruction.
 They loom over us through death and heartbreak.
 We try to escape, but they send down the prickling of rain drops.
 As I weaved in and out of neighborhood streets, I could feel a rain begin and the wind smack rain drops into my face leaving me unable to avoid them.
 It showed me the unavoidableness of life’s destruction.
 It is powerful just like storm clouds.
 And even when you think you can escape it – you better think again.

-Then there was the simplicity of the blue sky that peaked through it all.
+Then there was the simplicity of the blue sky that peeked through it all.
 As the sun set and the clouds shifted, this became the backdrop of the sky.
 The normalcy of a blue sky is perhaps the most under appreciated beauty.
-On any decent day we see the blue sky, but we tend to forget about it for the passion of sunsets or the power of storm clouds.
-But maybe it is the blue sky that lends itself to the most important metaphor of all – that the simple and the everyday are the most meaningful.
+On any decent day, we see the blue sky, but we tend to forget about it for the passion of sunsets or the power of storm clouds.
+But maybe it is the blue sky that lends itself to the most important metaphor of all – that the simple and the every day are the most meaningful.
 It is a staple.
 It is always there, behind the storm clouds, and leads us into the glory of the sunset.
 It is clear and bright and peaceful.